-I am a new pre-tenure faculty member at TCNJ, therefore having summer students supported by the MUSE program would provide me the opportunity to make significant progress on my research program.
-This research topic has been relatively unexplored, therefore I expect that the data generated by Christine and Daniel will be sufficient to apply for Federal funding next fall.
-In addition, their continued work during the 2010/2011 academic year should lead to a manuscript (s) that I will submit to a peer-reviewed journal within the next year.
+I am a pre-tenure faculty member at TCNJ, therefore having summer students supported by the MUSE program would provide me the opportunity to make significant progress on my research program.
+This research topic has been relatively unexplored, therefore I expect that the data generated by Aron and Jenna both during MUSE and the subsequent academic year should lead to a publication in a peer-reviewed journal (which will in turn allow me to apply for federal funding).

-Both Christine and Daniel plan to pursue careers in biological research, and MUSE will provide them the opportunity to initiate long-term research projects in my lab.
+Both Aron and Jenna plan to pursue careers in biological research, and MUSE will provide them the opportunity to initiate long-term research projects in my lab.
 This experience will give them a taste for what an exciting career in research science entails.
 I plan to have them present their findings at the Cold Spring Harbor RNA Processing meeting in 2011.
 This summer experience will not only prepare them for the year of Independent Research but will be beneficial for their future studies both here at TNCJ and in their post-graduate education experiences.